 Capacity is decision-specific and therefore a patient may have capacity to consent to some interventions and not others.
 It is also important to bear in mind that capacity is a fluctuating concept and a patient may have capacity to make a decision on one particular occasion, but not at a later date (and vice versa).
 It is therefore essential that capacity assessments are revisited prior to treatment, particularly if there has been a prolonged period since the assessment was undertaken.
 Assessments of capacity should be fully documented in a patient’s medical records and, where it is determined that a patient does not have capacity, the appropriate legal framework should be followed.

 In ensuring a patient is sufficiently informed, they need to be made aware of the purpose, risks, benefits and likelihood of success of the proposed intervention and any alternatives, including the option not to have any intervention.
 Following the case of Montgomery v Lanarkshire Health Board (2015), the test the Courts will apply is whether or not a patient was made aware of all material risks involved in the recommended treatment and reasonable alternatives.
 A material risk is one to which a reasonable person in the patient’s position would attach significance.
 In practice, this means that in deciding whether a particular risk should be discussed, doctors should not only consider the seriousness or probability of a risk, but also whether the patient in front of them would want to be aware of that particular risk before making a decision.
 The Courts will consider whether the doctor should reasonably have been aware that the particular patient would be likely to attach significance to the risk.
+You should therefore ensure, in sharing information, that you try and find out what matters to the patient.

 The law recognises that the doctor is entitled to withhold information regarding risks from the patient if it is reasonably considered that disclosure would cause the patient serious harm; but any decision in this regard should be carefully considered, as the bar for ‘serious harm’ is high and requires more than that the patient might become upset or decide to refuse treatment.
 In addition, the amount of information to be shared with a patient can be restricted if a patient with capacity makes clear that they do not wish to be given this information; again, this is a delicate line to tread and any decision to withhold information should be carefully justified with reference to GMC/GDC guidance and clearly recorded.

 The person who takes consent must be able to provide all the necessary information to the patient and answer any questions.
 Therefore, it should usually be the clinician providing the intervention that seeks consent.
 If you choose to delegate the consenting process, you must ensure that the person to whom you delegate is suitably trained and qualified, has sufficient knowledge of the proposed intervention and reasonable alternatives and understands the risks involved in each.
-The consenting process remaining your responsibility, even if delegated.
+The consenting process remains your responsibility, even if delegated.

 The main underlying ethical principle is respect for autonomy.
 You should be live to the possibility of a patient being put under pressure by others (such as employers, insurers and relatives), to accept a particular investigation or treatment.